-Ideas don’t matter if they don’t persuade others to act- and this is exactly what TED talks do!
+Ideas don’t matter if they do not persuade others to act- and this is what TED talks do!

-For those of us, who’re new to the concept of Ted talks, well, these are nothing but highly effective and informative bite-size videos on diverse topics ranging from “Blockchain Technology” to “How to raise your kids successfully.
-Not only are the videos incredibly educational, they are also relevant to today’s current events and are easily accessible on the digital platform.
+For those of us, who are new to the concept of Ted talks, well, these are nothing but highly effective and informative bite-size videos on diverse topics ranging from “Blockchain Technology” to “How to raise your kids successfully.
+Not only are the videos incredibly educational, but they are also relevant to today’s current events and are easily accessible on the digital platform.

 Parenting does not come with a manual, nor are parents graded on their parenting skills!
-Parenting styles evolve with generations and every parent needs to adapt to the change.
+Parenting styles evolve with generations, and every parent needs to adapt to the change.
 Many parents, these days, see parenting as a complex task and get very anxious about whether they are doing it right.
-We’ve come up with 10 exciting TED Talks videos that address some very crucial issues of parenting – a must-watch for every parent!
+We have come up with ten exciting TED Talks videos that address some very crucial parenting issues – a must-watch for every parent!

 Parenting in the digital age: Sonia Livingstone

 We are living in the digital age, where technology rules the world.
-In such a scenario, how do parents ensure that their child has a healthy and balanced relationship with technology?
-In this talk, Social psychologist Sonia Livingstone emphasizes the importance of embracing technology along with children and lays down a simple, well-planned roadmap on how to get there.
+How do parents ensure that their child has a healthy and balanced relationship with technology in such a scenario?
+In this talk, Social psychologist Sonia Livingstone emphasizes the importance of embracing technology with children and lays down a simple, well-planned roadmap to get there.

 The mysterious workings of the adolescent brain by Sarah: Jayne Blakemore

-Teenagers are unpredictable, impulsive and difficult to understand.
-Sarah-Jayne Blakemore (Cognitive neuroscientist) talks about how the typical “teenage” behavior is caused by the growing and developing brain, the science and the reason behind.
-The video is reassuring to parents, who begin to realize that the “unpredictable behavior” of their teen is just a part of growing up.
+Teenagers are unpredictable, impulsive, and difficult to understand.
+Sarah-Jayne Blakemore (Cognitive neuroscientist) explains the science and reason behind the typical “teenage” behavior.
+The video will help parents realize that their teen’s “unpredictable behavior” is just a part of growing up.

 Let’s raise Kids to be Entrepreneurs: Cameron Herold

 Your kid could be bored of school and failing tests, but who knows, maybe he has that spark in him to become an “entrepreneur”!
-Cameron Herold says it’s the job of parents and schools to encourage qualities like leadership, innovation and entrepreneurship, especially if your child has an aptitude for this.
+Cameron Herold says it’s the job of parents and schools to encourage qualities like leadership, innovation, and entrepreneurship, especially if the child has an aptitude for this.